Multi-center validation study of automated classification of pathological slowing in adult scalp electroencephalograms via frequency features: Materials and Methods

 \subsection{Proposed EEG classification systems}

-This section outlines the three proposed EEG classification systems: unsupervised learning system (ULS), supervised shallow learning system (SSLS), and supervised deep learning system (SDLS).
-We evaluate the systems on three classification problems: channel-, segment-, and EEG-level slowing detection.
+This section outlines the three proposed EEG classification systems: TDS, SLDS, and DLDS.
+We evaluate the systems on channel-, segment-, and EEG-level slowing detection.
 The systems pipelines are summarized in Table \ref{tab:EEG_system_summary}.
-The ULS for the segment- and EEG-level classification is illustrated in Figure \ref{fig:EEG_classification_system_1}, while the SSLS and SDLS for the channel-, segment-, and EEG-level classification are illustrated in Figure \ref{fig:EEG_classification_system_2}.
-The classification systems are named after the channel-level detector; the SSLS and SDLS rely on shallow and deep channel-level classifiers, respectively, trained in a supervised manner, whereas in the ULS, the analysis on the channel-level relies on unsupervised learning.
+The TDS for the segment- and EEG-level classification is illustrated in Figure \ref{fig:EEG_classification_system_1}, while the SLDS and DLDS for the channel-, segment-, and EEG-level classification are illustrated in Figure \ref{fig:EEG_classification_system_2}.
+The classification systems are named after the channel-level detector; the TDS, SLDS, and DLDS rely on thresholding, shallow learning, and deep learning channel-level classifiers.

-Additionally, all three systems deploy a shallow learning model to perform segment- and EEG-level prediction.
-We applied five different shallow learning classifiers in this study: {Logistic Regression (LR)\cite{raschka2015python}}, {SVM (linear and Gaussian/rbf kernel)\cite{smola2004tutorial}}, {Gradient Boosting (GB)\cite{friedman2002stochastic}}, {AdaBoost\cite{freund1995desicion}}, and {Random Forest (RF)\cite{liaw2002classification}}.
-The parameters of the shallow learning models are summarized in Table \ref{tab:shallow_learning_parameters}.
-We apply three feature processing steps to the training data to enable efficient training.
-First, we apply a threshold to the standard deviation (std) to remove non-significant features (std $\leq10^{-7}$).
-Then, we standardize the features by subtracting the mean and dividing by the std.
-Lastly, we apply Synthetic Minority Over-sampling Technique (SMOTE) with five nearest neighbors to construct synthetic samples of the minority class to match the majority class for training \cite{chawla2002smote}.
-By applying SMOTE to re-balance any imbalanced dataset, we reduce classification bias and improve classification accuracy.

 \begin{tablehere} \tbl{Parameters of the shallow learning models. } {

 \scalebox{0.85}{

 } & Solver & lbfgs \\ & Max iteration & 10000000 \\